Dhull442/ocaml/ass1/README.md

   - [x] (* Conversion functions from OCaml int to bigint. *)<br>
   `val mk_big:  int -> bigint`

+* Helper Functions define: <br>
+  - listcomp  a b
+  - modulo a b
+  - divide a b
+  - list_add a b
+  - negation a
+  - list_subtract a b
+  - cvt_listsub_to_sub a

 ## Instructions for submission:
 1 Your submission should have one file named structure_a0.ml which implements the interface as below.